Please select a partnership to see additional information:

 Regulated activity can include, but is not limited to:

-- Unsupervised activities: teaching, training, instructing, caring for or supervising children, or providing advice/guidance on well-being, or driving a vehicle only for children.
+- Unsupervised activities: teaching, training, instructing, caring for or supervising children, or providing advice/guidance on well-being, or driving a vehicle only for children; and

 - Work for a limited range of establishments ('specified places'), with opportunity for contact: for example, schools, children's homes, childcare premises.
 Not work by supervised volunteers.